TK-code202/Movie-Ticket/README.md

 ## Description

-_The website enables users book tickets by selecting movies to be viewed and other prefernces in a form .
-Ticket details can then be viewed through functions employing the concept of event delegation._
+> The website enables users book tickets by selecting movies they wish to view along with other prefernces in a form.
+Ticket details can then be viewed through functions employing the concept of event delegation.

 ## Setup/Installation Requirements